 The consequences of not achieving your goal are continued instability and motivation being unfulfilled.
 Therefore, you need to write down your goals.
 This is a powerful thing to do.
 It is a really simple thing to do but that does not mean it is easy.
 Many do not write down their goals.
 “I never wrote one down until New Years of 1998, I was almost 31 years of age.”

+If there was a time management guru on your shoulder watching your use of time in your business in 2020, what score would they give you?
 We all have the same time.
 We all get the exact amount of time to get things done.
 However, we prioritise time differently.
 In my early 20s, I used to prioritise two hours of late night television per night.
 Now, I use my time differently.
 Draw a week and put an X where you believe is the most important time.
 The most important time in your week is the time before you go into your week.

+What are your high-performance activities for the week ahead?
+What specifically are you going to do?
+When are you going to do this?
 One of the ways for you to win your week is to plan your week in advance.
 Set aside 20 minutes to plan your entire week ahead.
 You need to figure out your high priority goals, for example, if you are planning to revamp the business website, come up with new services, reach out to nine customers etc. Then schedule in high-performance activities which will help achieve your high priority goals.

 Why do you think it is only 60%?